asqre/Resume-Generator-web-App/README.md

 This project is a React-based web application that converts LinkedIn profile PDFs into well-structured HTML resumes using AI.
 It leverages either OpenAI's GPT-3.5 or Google's Gemini AI to process the PDF content and generate a professional-looking resume.

+## Live Demo

+Check out the live version of the application here: https://resumegenai-af278.web.app/

 ## Features

 - Upload LinkedIn profile PDFs